Since my home province is Alberta, I think I’ll start this series here.

 11. If you get matched, then this means you have been accepted to start your residency and you will proceed to the next step.

 12. Pre-residency evaluation.
 In Alberta, this is called an ‘Externship’.
-It is a 10 week period starting with 10 days of orientation.
+It usually starts in mid-April, and it is a 10 week period starting with 10 days of orientation.
 During this period, you will be assessed while working in your respective residency programs, taking histories, performing clinical examinations, managing patients.
 Your supervisors/preceptors will also be looking to see if you can demonstrate the twelve Entrustable Professional Activities (EPAs).
 You will be paid a stipend of $ 1,050 during this period and, you will also receive network access to patient records and parking privileges.
 When you pass this final hurdle, then you can start the actual residency!
 Read more about the Alberta Externship HERE.

 If you have more questions, please leave a comment or send me an email at internationalphysiciantraining (@) gmail.com.